-An Explanation for the parts of Reciprocating Pump:
+An Explanation for the parts of the Reciprocating Pump:

-The explanation for the parts of Reciprocating pump are as follows.
+The explanation for the parts of the Reciprocating pump is as follows.

 It is the source of water.
 From the sump, water is to be transported to the delivery pipes by the usage of the piston.